solid/solidproject.org/_posts/weekly-updates/2019-01-01-this-week-in-solid.md

 permalink: /this-week-in-solid
 ---

-Hand picked Solid updates delivered to you.
+Hand-picked Solid updates delivered to you.

 Stay up to date with events, learning resources, and recent developments in Solid community.